jrandleman/Heist-Scheme/README.md

    %.#n = number (with <#> digits of precision)
-   -> IE "%+e2r.5n": 5 digits of precision & mk exact in binary w/ sign -> NOTE: case of 'n' in "%n" denotes case of base >= 11 letters
+   -> IE "%+e2r.5n": 5 digits of precision & mk exact in binary w/ sign -> NOTE: case of 'n' in "%n" denotes case of base >= 11 letters -> NOTE: 0-padding & precision MUST be of 2 digits or less!
    ----------------------------------------------------------------------
    %$ = display real finite as a dollar value
    ----------------------------------------------------------------------